sandersch/21st-century-c/README.md

 Bear in mind that when you see *i on a declaration line, it is a pointer to something; when you see *i on a nondeclaration line, it is the pointed-to value.

+# Macros

+For gcc, Clang, and icc, use -E to only run the preprocessor, printing the expanded version of everything to stdout.
+    :::bash
+    gcc -E mycode.c |less